koyalbhartia/Cpp-Capstone-SnakeGame/README.md

 ## Class Structure

-1. Level Setter : This is a custom created class that handles fuctionalities related to the level of game i.e easy/medium/hard.
+1. Levelsetter : This is a custom created class that handles fuctionalities related to the level of game i.e easy/medium/hard.
 The functionality that has been included is : 1.
 The class asks the user to input a lavel between 1 to 5.
 1 corresponds to the lowest speed (easy) and 5 corresponds to the highest speed (hard).
 2. The class also asks the user to input the grid size.
 A bigger grid size makes the game more difficult to play.
 A smaller grid size is easier to play with.
 Hence we can have a permutation combination of the above two features.
-This has been shown in *levelsetter.cpp and levelsetter.h.*
+This has been shown in ```levelsetter.cpp and levelsetter.h.```

 2. Renderer : The Renderer class given by Udacity is used here.
 This now includes the new feature of custom grid size.

 3. Snake : The Snake class given by Udacity is used here.
 This now includes the new feature of custom level which sets the new speed of the snake.

+4. Game : This is where the actual game runs from which the snake is made and the foods are placed.

 ## Rubric points and Portion of code